 Scientific Peer Review

-The California Health and Safety Code section 57004 requires external scientific peer review of the scientific basis for any rule proposed by any board, office, or department within the Cal/EPA.
+The California Health and Safety Code section 57004 requires external scientific peer review of the scientific basis for any rule proposed by any board, office, or department within the CalEPA.
 Scientific peer review is a mechanism for ensuring that the scientific portions of regulatory decisions and initiatives are based on sound science.
 Scientific peer review also helps strengthen regulatory activities, establishes credibility with stakeholders, and ensures that public resources are managed effectively.

 The external peer reviewers prepare a written report that contains an evaluation of the scientific basis of the proposed rule.
 If a review finds that the State Water Board has failed to demonstrate that the scientific portion of the proposed rule is based upon sound scientific knowledge, methods, and practices, the report shall state that finding, and the reasons explaining the finding (Health & Safety Code, § 57004, subd. (d)(2)).
 In such a case, if the State Water Board disagrees with any aspect of the finding of the external scientific peer review, it shall explain its disagreement and include as a part of the administrative record for the rule “its basis for arriving at such a determination in the adoption of the final rule, including the reasons why it has determined that the scientific portions of the proposed rule are based on sound scientific knowledge, methods, and practices” (Health & Safety Code, § 57004, subd. (d)(2)).